 Bleeding from the skin incision, normally absent or limited to a few drops, if it persists is controlled with direct pressure, pinching the skin between gauze.

-Sperm granuloma is a tender knot in the scrotum, where sperm has leaked out of the vas deferens and stimulates a local tissue reaction.
-Avoiding ejaculation during the first week after vasectomy usually averts this problem, but it can occur at later times, as well.
-Usually no treatment is required, as it resolves spontaneously over time.
+Sperm granuloma is a tender lump, larger than the normal pea-size scar where the vas deferens was blocked.
+It can occur in about 1.5% of patients, where sperm has leaked out of the vas deferens and stimulated a local tissue reaction in the scrotum.
+Delaying ejaculation during the first week after vasectomy may reduce sperm leakage, but it can occur at later times, as well.
+Anti-inflammatory medication may be used, though usually no treatment is required, as it resolves spontaneously over time.

 Very Rare: Less Than 1 in 1000:

 Scrotal hematoma, a large collection of blood inside the scrotum, occurs when a blood vessel leaks, usually within hours after vasectomy.
 This requires immediate treatment and possibly surgery to stop internal bleeding.